csingleman/GitPractice/gitcheat.md

 nothing added to commit but untracked files present (use "git add" to track)

 this tells us that there is a file that has not been added to git yet.
-So we add the file: git add filename then we commit it to github: git commit -m "message about the commits" or without comments: git commit Push file to get it onyl github
+So we add the file: git add filename

+then we commit it to github: git commit -m "message about the commits"

+Push file to get it on github for the first time: git push -u origin master later pushes: git push

-if I add more changes to the file that has been committed, I must then recommit the file and push again.
+if I add more changes to the file that has been committed, I must readd then recommit the file and push again.
 Once that is done, I will have a list of commits on git hub matching with the file.
 Can check the status of the file with git status

+if you want to commit adn add at the same time: git commit -am "message"